bookschool/org/div/notes/Physical Science/08 Forces/08 Forces.md

 object.
 When you stand on a bathroom scale, it displays the gravitational force Earth is exerting on you.
 At any given time, your mass is the same on Earth as it would be on any other planet.
 But weight varies with the strength of the gravitational force.
-A dog has has a different weight at different places in the solar system.
+A dog has a different weight at different places in the solar system.
 On the moon, he would weigh about one sixth of what he does on Earth.
 On Mars, he would weigh just over a third of what he does on Earth.